doc4d/docs/versioned_docs/version-20/Notes/updates.md

 - [**Fixed bugs list**](https://bugs.4d.com/fixes?version=20.9): list of all bugs that have been fixed in 4D 20.9 LTS.

+The version of 4D clients connecting to 4D Server 20.9 and later must be at least 20.9.

 ## 4D 20.8 LTS